gjyoung1974/vgs_cardform_demo/README.md

 Persist a card results:
 ![Persist a card results](./docs/vgs-android.png)
 "Tokenized" data is stored in our Mobile backend and stored as tokens in our local SQLite database

+How to use the stored data?

+Later, when we need to securely operate with the card data we can simply perform the reverse operation Create a new rule to "Reveal" the sensitive data to our upsream processor API endpoint.
+We simply used the stored tokens as input to the revealing rule.
+The VGS proxy will securely transform the tokens back to the original value & pass them onto the upstream API.

 Learn more at:
 https://www.verygoodsecurity.com